 On Monday 30th January 2017 at 8pm, (repeated again on 1st February 11am), BBC Radio 4 ran a half hour programme entitled “Aftermath Shipman“.

-Across the country currently only 0.5% of the population can actually view their full GP electronic health records.
+Across the country currently very few people can actually view their full GP electronic health records.
 Takeup remains very very low nationally and this contrasts vastly with our own practice.
-Currently the proportion of patients in the practice with full access to their GP electronic health records are
+Currently (August 2023) the proportion of patients in the practice with full access to their GP electronic health records are

 We would like to thank all our patients and staff and in particular the Patient Participation Group for helping us to work together.
 Our thoughts are for those families who were deeply affected and whose voices still need to be heard so that nobody else has to ever go through what they had to.
 We are here to serve you.